 Over the past four years the underlying trend for both volume and value of M&A deals in Brazil has been upwards, with the curve getting steeper as the first impact of the Covid-19 pandemic started to dissipate.
 The pace really accelerated in 2021 with 2,401 deals reaching an aggregate value of 343,909.76 BRLm.
 That’s more than double the value for 2020 and a solid 30% up on 2019, which was at that time almost twice the value of the preceding year.

-The most active sectors were technology with 440 deals, and financial and insurance with 234, followed by distribution, healthcare, consultancy, and engineering.
+The first was technology with 440 deals, followed by financial and insurance with 234, followed by distribution, healthcare, consultancy, and engineering.

 Cross-border transactions increased dramatically, though domestic deals were also up.
 And while Covid-19 hit Brazil particularly hard, it seems that the appetite for Brazilian assets barely faltered.
 The aggregate value of domestic deals in 2021 reached 164,067.56 BRLm, slightly less than the value of the cross-border deals which came to 179,842.20BRLm.